MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

   - PowerApps
   - Powerplatform
 ---
-# Govern in the CoE Power BI dashboard
+# Govern with the CoE Power BI dashboard

 As an admin, you'll want to use the insights you gather to drive action, such as performing risk assessments and identifying critical, orphaned, or unused resources.
 The pages in the **Govern** section enable you to drive action directly from within the Power BI report through an embedded app.
 The app can be used to grant yourself or others ownership of a resource, archive it, or delete it.